jkee/super-broccoli/clickhouse/modifying-data.md

-#How to update your data in ClickHouse
+#How to update data in ClickHouse

 There is no UPDATE or DELETE commands in ClickHouse at the moment.
 And that's not because we have some religious believes.
 ClickHouse is performance-oriented system; and data modifications are hard to store and process optimal in terms of performance.